open-horizon/examples/edge/services/operator/CreateService.md

 # Creating Your Own Operator Edge Service

-Follow the steps in this page to create your first simple operator Horizon edge service.
+Follow the steps on this page to create your first operator that deploys an edge service to a cluster, and learn how you can pass horizon environment variables (in addition to any other environment variables needed) to your deployed service pods.

 ## Preconditions for Developing Your Own Service